 Jake Carlson (2011), "DMP Self-Assessment Tool," https://purr.purdue.edu/dmp/self-assessment

-Developed by Purdue librarians, these library guides provide an introduction to key terms and concepts, and link to online resources and standards.
-You can also find contact information for the authors who can answer your questions and consult with you about data management.
+Developed by Purdue librarians, these library guides provide an introduction to key terms and concepts, information about Purdue resources, and links to online materials, resources, and standards.
+You can also find contact information for research data support providers who can answer your questions and consult with you about data management.

-A guide for addressing issues with sharing research data involving human subjects or other sensitive data sets.
+A guide addressing issues and policies for research data involving human subjects, personally identifiable information, and other sensitive data sets.